This section describes the M17 standard radio physical layer suitable for use where a transmission bandwidth of 9 KHz is permitted.

 The pseudorandom sequence is composed of the 46 bytes (368 bits) found in the appendix (Randomizer Sequence).

 Before each bit of payload is converted to symbols for transmission, it is XORed with a bit from the pseudorandom sequence.
-The first payload bit is XORed with most significant bit (bit 7) of sequence byte 0 (0xD6), second payload bit with bit 6 of sequence byte 0, continuing to the eigth payload bit and bit 0 of sequence byte 0.
+The first payload bit is XORed with most significant bit (bit 7) of sequence byte 0 (0xD6), second payload bit with bit 6 of sequence byte 0, continuing to the eighth payload bit and bit 0 of sequence byte 0.
 The ninth payload bit is XORed with bit 7 of sequence byte 1 (0xB5), tenth payload bit with bit 6 of sequence byte 1, etc.